 We thank Marissa Woods and Greg Saturday for animal care and veterinary assistance.

-Trape JF 2013.
+Trape JF et al. 2013.
 The epidemiology and geographic distribution of relapsing fever borreliosis in West and North Africa, with a review of the Ornithodoros erraticus complex (Acari: Ixodida).
 PLoS One 11: e78473.

 Boiron H, 1949.
 Considérations sur la fièvre récurrente a tiques au Sénégal.
 L’importance du rat comme réservoir de virus.
 Bull Soc Path Exot 42: 62–70.

 Trape JF, Duplantier JM, Bouganali H, Godeluck B, Legros F, Cornet JP, Camicas JL, 1991.
 Tick-borne borreliosis in west Africa.
 Lancet 337: 473–475.